ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/install-program/README.md

 ## Install to Amlogic S9xxx STB EMMC and update instructions

 Choose the corresponding firmware according to your Amlogic S9xxx STB.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the Amlogic S9xxx STB.

-Common for `Phicomm-n1` and `s9xxx-Boxes`, etc.
+Common for all `Amlogic s9xxx STB`.

 ***`Install OpenWrt`***